 I had some great outcomes as a result of the surgery; immediate relief from nausea and bowel issues, decrease in overall pain, and the tightness in my pelvic cavity was gone.
 I did have a post op complication of neuropathic pain in my right leg (random sharp, shooting, burning pain) as they had operated on my external iliac artery but I was lucky that acupuncture resolved this pain within weeks.

 I started off on Alesse for birth control but soon switched to Yasmin as I was having breakthrough bleeding on Alesse.
 After a couple of months, the same happened with Yasmin so I was told to come off the pill when this happened, have my period and then go back on.
 I was scared to come off the pill and knew why I was soon after I did.
 I didn't have to go the ER this time but I took a lot of drugs to manage the period pain; and by manageable, I'm talking me able to shuffle myself from the sofa to the washroom and 4-5 days of bed rest.

-It has been just over a year since the last surgery and when I don't have my period, I still have pain, nausea, fatigue, insomnia, bloating, headaches, diet restrictions among other symptoms.
+A year has passed and even when I don't have my period, I still have pain, nausea, fatigue, insomnia, bloating, headaches, diet restrictions among other symptoms.
 The question I always get now is what was the point of paying for this surgery if you are still not well?
-What many don't understand is that Endometriosis does grow back, faster for some than others.
-I also have Adenomyosis that contributes to my pain problems and I knew this could be a problem post-operatively.
+While there might be some Endo missed, it can be scar tissue & adhesions causing pain but more so, in my case, Adenomyosis was a large contributer to my pain problems post-operatively.

 Roop Bassra, RN